aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/_index.md

 | 401       | Unauthorized – invalid or expired token          | Refresh the access token.                                                |
 | 404       | Not Found – workbook or worksheet does not exist | Check the file name, folder path, and `sheetName`.                       |
 | 500       | Internal Server Error – unexpected failure       | Retry after a short delay; contact Aspose support if the issue persists. |

+**Notes:**
+- Large workbooks may exceed request size limits; consider uploading the file to cloud storage first.
+- When `ignoreCase` is set to `true`, be aware that locale‑specific case mappings can affect results.
+- Using `matchWholeCell` with formulas will not replace partial matches inside the formula text.

 ## Search and replace in Excel files